mtpm-stic/cmsc389p/README.md

 ## What will you learn?
 - What it means to be a PM
 - **User-Centered** Thinking
-- Product mindset
+- Product Mindset
-- How to launch a product
+- How to Launch a Product
-- Ability to channel multiple POVs
+- Ability to Channel Multiple POVs

 ## Class Format
 This class will be a combination of lectures and in-class group activities with mock interview practice.
 We hope to cultivate an inclusive and open environment with students of all backgrounds and experiences!